KodyKendall/llama_bot_rails/docs/why_langgraph.md

 We noticed Rails devs were either avoiding LangGraph or rolling their own orchestration systems from scratch.
 We believe LangGraph is the missing piece, and this gem is how you plug it into Rails the right way.

 Rails is the best framework for empowering devs to build full-stack web apps -- it's also the best framework for empowering intelligent and capable agents.
+We believe Ruby on Rails is the ultimate tool to hand over to increasingly capable, custom agents.
+This Gem allows you to do just that.

 ## Final Word